I write code primarily in ruby. here are a few things that are different from the norm in my personal coding style.

 , protected

-, or any other keyword
+, or any other

-supporting methods for implementation.
+as supporting methods for implementation. for example, when writing a ruby

 the reason I do this is a few reaons